tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 epoch_and_sequence:
-: The low order two bits of the epoch and the low order 30 bits of the sequence number, laid out as a 32 bit integer with the epoch constituting the first two bits and the sequence number constituting the last 30 bits (see {{reconstructing}}
+: The low order two bits of the epoch and the low order 30 bits of the sequence number, laid out as a 32 bit integer.
-  for how to use this value).
+  The first 2 bits hold low order bits from the epoch and the remaining 30 bits hold the low order bits from the sequence number (see {{reconstructing}} for how to use this value).

 length:
 : Identical to the length field in a TLS 1.3 record.